Cosmological singularity, conformal anomaly and symmetric polynomials: A class of Kasner type metrics

-{\bf Geodesically complete spacetime with curvature singularity.} This analysis shows that for certain negative values of the parameters, the spacetime near the singularity attains infinite volume and its lightlike geodesics become complete.
+{\bf Geodesically complete spacetimes with curvature singularities.} This analysis shows that for certain negative values of the parameters, the spacetime near the singularity attains infinite volume and its lightlike geodesics become complete.
 Since spacetime singularities are typically characterized by geodesic incompleteness, the case in which all parameters $(a,b,c)$ are negative and satisfy (\ref{4-5}) is particularly appealing, as it appears to evade the usual pathological features.